prorev/prorev.github.io/_posts/2020-03-25-python_algoritihms.md

 title: 70+ Codility Problems solved in Python
 date: 2020-03-05
 author: taimane
-description: Long list of Codility problems solved in Python serving as a preparation material.
+description: Long list of Codility problems solved in Python serving as a preparation material for testing.
 Multiple algorithms and effective scores provided for each problem.
 The appendix section contains common useful Python primitives needed for almost any complex Codility problem.
 layout: post
 permalink: /python/algorithms
 published: true